svalyavakilia/TicTacToe/README.md

 # Tic-tac-toe game.
-This is a simple tic-tac-toe game for two (on one device). :x::o:
+This is a tic-tac-toe game for two (on one device). :x::o: